micheles/decorator/README.rst

  `$ python test.py -v`

-You will see a few innocuous errors with Python 2.5, because some inner details such as the introduction of the ArgSpec namedtuple and Thread.__repr__ changed.
-You may safely ignore them.

-You cannot run the tests in Python 2.4, since there is a test using the with statement, but the decorator module is expected to work anyway (it has been used in production with Python 2.4 for years).
-My plan is to keep supporting all Python versions >= 2.4 in the core module, but I will keep the documentation and the tests updated only for the latest Python versions in both the 2.X and 3.X branches.

-Finally, notice that you may run into trouble if in your system there is an older version of the decorator module; in such a case remove the old version.
+Notice that you may run into trouble if in your system there is an older version of the decorator module; in such a case remove the old version.
+It is safe even to copy the module `decorator.py` over an existing one, since version 4.0 is backward-compatible.

 Documentation
 --------------